 Melody

-Before practicing, listen to the track so you can absorb the sound and feel of the music.
 The first four measures consist of an introduction made wholly of chords.
-The melody begins on the fifth measure: count 1-2 four times and play the melody!
+The melody begins on the fifth measure: count 1-2 four times and begin the melody!

 Practice the melody of On Avignon Bridge until smooth.
-Play along with the audio track to help shore up your rhythm.
+Play along with the audio track to enhance your rhythmic accuracy.

-Once the melody is smooth, work on the chords.
+Once the melody is under your belt, take on the chords.

 Chords

 The challenge of On Avignon Bridge is wrangling the chords: five different chords with a harmonic rhythm of two changes per measure.
-It would be prudent to keep the strums as simple as possible.
+Keep the strums as simple as possible.
 The Flat-Two Strum is recommend: strum downwards on every beat with the thumb (beats 1 and 2).
 This strum reinforces the duple feel of the beat.

 Flat-Two Strum | Strum downwards on every beat with the thumb.